Emergence and Localisation of Semantic Role Circuits in LLMs: Results

-\paragraph{Early indispensability with role-specific emergence.} Roles become causally indispensable at heterogeneous stages (Table~\ref{tab:rq2-tables}). \textsc{Time} circuits are indispensable from initialisation ($t_{\text{ind}}=0$), \textsc{Instrument} by step 32, and \textsc{Location} by step 128. \textsc{Beneficiary} presents a distinct pattern: the circuit faithfulness improves throughout training, but ablation never exceeds our conservative $\mu + \sigma$ threshold, leaving $t_{\text{ind}}$ undefined; the circuit is helpful but not provably necessary under our criterion.
-This structure--function dissociation (rapid structural consolidation with variable functional engagement for most roles; delayed consolidation without strict necessity for Beneficiary) likely reflects differences in cue salience, distributional frequency, and the computational complexity required for disambiguation.
-We study circuits heterogeneity and temporal instability in Appendix~\ref{sec:circuit_heterogeneity}, which provides detailed architectural analyses among roles circuits.
+\paragraph{Early indispensability with heterogeneous emergence.} Roles become indispensable at different stages (Tab.~\ref{tab:rq2-tables}): \textsc{Instrument} by step 32, \textsc{Location} by step 128, and \textsc{Time} by step 512. \textsc{Beneficiary} exhibits fluctuating improvement in faithfulness and never exceeds our conservative indispensability threshold ($\mu + \sigma$), leaving $t_{\text{ind}}$ undefined and indicating usefulness without provable necessity under this criterion.
+This dissociation likely reflects differences in cue salience, frequency, and computational demands.
+Architectural heterogeneity across roles is detailed in App.~\ref{sec:circuit_heterogeneity}.